PeterHuberSg/StorageLib/Setup.md

 Visual Studio will create the solution together with your first project, which usually creates an .exe file.
 This project can have any name, in the example it is *YourAppConsole*.

-For this and all other projects you add, ensure that the project file contains at least the following settings:
+For this and any other projects you might add, ensure that the project file contains at least the following settings:

 ```xml
 <PropertyGroup>